aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-7-0/_index.md

 ###### **Extraction of Digital Signature from VBA Project**
 This revision of the API has also exposed the VbaProject.CertRawData property which allows to [extract the digital certificate's raw data from the VBA project](/cells/net/export-vba-certificate-to-file-or-stream/).
-The VbaProject.CertRawData property is of type byte array, which will contain the raw certificate data if VBA project is digitally signed, otherwise the said property will be null.
+The VbaProject.CertRawData property is of type byte array, which will contain the raw certificate data if the VBA project is digitally signed; otherwise the property will be null.

 Following is the simple usage scenario.